New Feature — Care Loop Messaging

 HIPAA Audit Logging

-Every message send, read, and access event is logged with timestamps and user IDs.
+Every message send, read, and issue access event is logged with timestamps and user IDs.
 7-year retention per HIPAA requirements.

 Two-Party Access Control